Answered by: B. Farnum Photography: Vermont Wedding Photographer

 If you're looking to provide a shot list of all the shots that you think a wedding photographer should take during the ceremony and reception that isn't needed.
 What helps the most is making sure that all groupings of people you would like for a formal portrait are listed so that we can make sure the process runs smoothly and efficiently.

-Yes, last year (2020) I photographed three weddings all of the ceremonies took place outdoors, once things moved indoors we stayed masked as I want to make sure I myself is safe as well as my wedding photography staff.
+Yes, in 2020.
+I photographed only three weddings all of the ceremonies took place outdoors, once things moved indoors we stayed masked as I want to make sure I myself is safe as well as my wedding photography staff.
 We can still practice social distancing if this is a concern for you or your family while still photographing the intimate portraits everyone has come to expect from B. Farnum Photography.
 I always have hand sanitizer, alcohol wipes and I have always been a hand-washer even before the CDC decided to make sure everyone know it was the best way to prevent the spread of sickness.

 I've been tasked with a very important task that my couple has entrusted me with being the best wedding photographer I can possibly be for them.
 It's not only an honor to be chosen to take these elopement, wedding, or even destination wedding photos.
 They all have the same value in our book it's an art to be able to use a couple's ideas and visions for a beautiful wedding representing their joy, fun, and being creative.
 It's all the things I love on one special day.